Mattemyo/sports-prediction/NOTES.md

 # Notes

-* React and Redux on the frontend
+* React and Redux on the react
 * Django on the backend

 * Predict soccer games using machine learing techniques